Sweet Fruit for Circulation

 This super fruit is a type of muskmelon.

 And you also know that either, or, whichever you prefer.

 Is filled with healing substances that can help control blood pressure.

 Lower cholesterol, keep the blood running smoothly, and protect against cancer.

 In fact, this is one of the few fruits or vegetables rich in both vitamin-C and beta-carotene.

-Both of these antioxidant compounds have been shown to protect against cancer, heart disease, and other age-related health conditions, such as cataracts.
+Both of these antioxidant compounds have been shown to protect against cancer.

 This is particularly true in people who are sensitive to salt.